yosephendale722/Noog-YE/README.md

 Noog is built for local music files on your device.
 It focuses on fast playback, smooth transitions, and a simple user experience.

 ### Canvas-Style Animated Covers
-Noog supports animated cover art for a more dynamic now playing experience.
+Spot supports animated cover art for a more dynamic now playing experience.
 It can display webp and mp4-based canvas-style visuals when available.
-To view the instructions on how to use the canvas feature, [click here](https://t.me/noog_music/400).
+To view the instructions on how to use the canvas feature, [click here](https://t.me/spot_local_music/400).

 ### Lyrics Preview
-Noog includes a lyrics preview area for a richer listening experience, with a Spotify-style presentation.
+Spot includes a lyrics preview area for a richer listening experience, with a Spotify-style presentation.

 ### Playback Customization
-Noog includes playback options such as:
+Spot includes playback options such as:
 - Audio focus
 - Crossfade
 - Automatic crossfade mode
 - Manual crossfade control

 ### Modern UI
-Noog uses a clean Jetpack Compose interface with smooth animations, dark styling, and a compact mini player.
+Spot uses a clean Jetpack Compose interface with smooth animations, dark styling, and a compact mini player.

 ## Download the app
-You can get the latest version of Noog from GitHub [Releases](https://github.com/yosephendale722/Noog-YE/releases) or through our [Telegram](https://t.me/noog_music_player) channel.
+You can get the latest version of Noog from GitHub [Releases](https://github.com/yosephendale722/Noog-YE/releases) or through our [Telegram](https://t.me/spot_music_player) channel.

 ## About

-Noog is developed by [Yoseph Endale](https://github.com/yosephendale722).
+Spot is developed by [Yoseph Endale](https://github.com/yosephendale722).

-## Copyright

-Copyright 2026 Noog.
-All rights reserved.